XimeraProject/ximeraLatex/README.md

 ==========

 In this repository, we hope to supply potential authors of Ximera activities with all the resources they need to get started.
+Note, there will be many changes until May 1st.

 Contents of the repository